gokul169/railway-reservation-system-sql/readme.md

 ---

-## ✅ Conclusion
-The Railway Reservation System showcases how SQL databases are used to model real-world reservation systems while maintaining data integrity and relationships.

----

-👨‍💻 Developed for SQL / DBMS Practice
+✅ Developed for SQL / DBMS Practice